- What We Do

 - U.S. Global Development Lab

-National Action Plan for Combating Multidrug-Resistant Tuberculosis: Six Month Progress Report and Forward Direction
+National Action Plan for Combating Multidrug-Resistant Tuberculosis: Year One Report

-The National Action Plan for Combating Multidrug-Resistant Tuberculosis, developed by an interagency working group in response to Executive Order 13676: Combating Antibiotic-Resistant Bacteria and the National Action Plan for Combating Antibiotic Resistant Bacteria, identifies a set of targeted interventions that address the core domestic and global challenges posed by MDR-TB and extensively drug-resistant TB (XDR-TB).
+The National Action Plan for Combating Multidrug-Resistant Tuberculosis, developed by an interagency working group in response to Executive Order 13676: Combating Antibiotic-Resistant Bacteria and the National Action Plan for Combating Antibiotic Resistant Bacteria, identified a set of targeted interventions that addressed the core domestic and global challenges posed by MDR-TB and extensively drug-resistant TB (XDR-TB).

-The recommended interventions represent the U.S. Government’s contributions to reversing the worldwide spread of MDR-TB and can help inform policy development processes around the world.
+The recommended interventions represented the U.S. Government’s contributions to reversing the worldwide spread of MDR-TB and were designed to help inform policy development processes around the world.